adipro/starter-academic/content/project/compressible-wec/index.md

 ---

 Compressible or variable-volume wave energy converters are a type of wave energy converters that expands and contracts under the action of the waves.
+In terms of their interactions with the waves, these wave energy converters require